-Reading Sri Aurobindo is giving my life a new turn, I don’t want to spoil this for the sake of a job.
-And Is it really necessary to be Satvik in nature to everyone everytime?
+Reading Sri Aurobindo is giving my life a new turn; I don’t want to spoil this for the sake of a job.
+And is it really necessary to be Satvik in nature to everyone, every time?
 Is everyone deserving of that?
 Sometimes they deserve a reply!
 Don’t they?
-If No, what will be my own self?
-Which is a product or other’s opinions?
+If not, what will be my own self?
+Which is a product or others’ opinions?
 I won’t continue this legacy of accepting what is said just because the parents always want our good!

-Of course one should question.
+Of course, one should question.
 The Hindu culture is built on questions.
-Some of the best Upanishads and the Gita itself is the result of questions.
+Some of the best Upanishads and the Gita itself are the result of questions.

-Certainly one should assert your urge to go with your swadharma.
+Certainly, one should assert one’s urge to go with one’s swadharma.
 But one can be firm and forceful without being angry.
-Yes you must follow your swadharma.
+Yes, you must follow your swadharma.
 But is it really just the parents or something else stopping you?
-Look within carefully as there are interesting discoveries to be made.
-For very often we transfer our own fears to others whereas it is we who need to summon up the courage to live by the truth of our being.
+Look within carefully, as there are interesting discoveries to be made.
+For very often we transfer our own fears to others, whereas it is we who need to summon up the courage to live by the truth of our being.

 Affectionately,